Jaipur Packages

 Jantar Mantar

-A UNESCO World Heritage Site, Jantar Mantar is an 18th-century observatory built by Maharaja Jai Singh II is both scientific and architectural.
+A UNESCO World Heritage Site, this 18th-century observatory built by Maharaja Jai Singh II is both scientific and architectural.
 The instruments are massive and functional, designed to measure time, track stars, and predict eclipses.
 With a guide, the visit becomes far more meaningful.
 Allocate 45 minutes to an hour.

 Albert Hall Museum

-Set inside Ram Niwas Garden, Albert Hall Museum is an Indo-Saracenic building houses collections of Rajput and Mughal art, textiles, metalwork, and even an Egyptian mummy.
+Set inside Ram Niwas Garden, this Indo-Saracenic building houses collections of Rajput and Mughal art, textiles, metalwork, and even an Egyptian mummy.
 It works well as a slower, cultural stop that adds historical context before heading into Jaipur’s forts.

 Old-City Bazaars

 The markets here are not curated for tourists.
 They are working trade streets that have existed for over two centuries.
-Exploring these lanes adds a real, everyday layer to Jaipur beyond monuments.
+Here are some of the most common bazars that are recommended by Thrillophilia’s on-ground team:

 - Johari Bazaar is the main jewellery and gemstone market